 Brazil is a vast and wonderful country with so many natural beauties to be explored.
-We fall in love with every corner we visit.
 Besides beaches and bustling cities, there are also places where calm and nature prevail, such as Jalapão.

 Here you can find dunes of the finest orange sand, crystal clear rivers, waterfalls, lagoons, mountains with rocky formations, dry land, and even golden grass.
 Yes, grass with a golden color!